kjlafoll/kjlafoll.github.io/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

 If you are an undergraduate interested in computer science, cognitive science, and/or psychology and would like to contribute to our research, please reach out to Kyle via email.
-Check out the Projects page for ongoing studies.

 {%
   include button.html